 Bring on the tough stuff - there’s not just one right answer.

-- What is the nature of madness in Heart of Darkness?
+What is madness like in Heart of Darkness?
 What brings it on?
-Is it something that every man can fall into or is it simply the environment that instigates it?
+Is it innate, or does the environment bring it on?

-- What is the nature of obsession and ambition?
+What do obsession and ambition have to do with the story?
 What are some specific examples of certain characters being obsessed with something or having too much ambition?
 What consequences does it have?

-- Is Chinua Achebe correct in accusing Heart of Darkness of being a racist novel?
+Is Chinua Achebe right—is Heart of Darkness racist?
 Does the book present a simple and degrading view of the native Africans?
 Or are the views of race more complex?

-- What is Kurtz passing judgment upon when he voices his famous last words: "The horror!
+What is Kurtz passing judgment upon when he voices his famous last words: "The horror!
 The horror!"?
+What's so horrible?

-- What's going on with the names, here?
+What's going on with the names—or lack of names?
 The only names we get are "Marlow" and "Kurtz."
 Everyone else is defined by their occupation, a physical description, or their relation to a named character.
 Does this demean their importance?
 Does it level the statuses of white and black individuals?